Sriharsh11/Sriharsh11/readme.md

 ## About

 - I'm a technology freak who loves playing with languages and frameworks to build cool and influential stuff.
-- I have experience working with backend side of things.
-APIs and Databases.
+- I have experience working with both frontend and backend side of things. iOS App Development using Swift as well as APIs and Databases.
-- This experience comes from two serious software development internships that I did.
-- Multiple times during these internships I had to learn a new technology/framework within a day and start implementing immediately.
-- I had to simultaneously maintain good coding standards and write production level code.
-- In another world I'm a cinephile who writes movie blogs.
+- In another world I'm a cinephile who makes edits and writes movie blogs.

 --- Swift | Javascript | C++ | Shell-Scripting | Golang | Node.JS | Express.JS | Gin | MongoDB | Mongoose | Rest-APIs | Git | GNU/Linux ---